jajvirta/jajvirta/learning-text-editors.md

 ## Build a habit of automating stuff

-Steve Yegge said in [http://foo.bar](one his Drunken Blog Rants) that you should build a habit of automating stuff.
+Steve Yegge said in [one his Drunken Blog Rants](http://foo.bar) that you should build a habit of automating stuff.
 Not because automation always pays off as saved time, but because it's a good habit to be in.
 Because eventually